TimVSu/mimical/README.md

   - Once in the repository, install the necessary dependencies using the "npm install" command
   - After the dependencies are installed use “npm run dev” to start the application

+- 2022-12-16 -- 0.0.3
+- the repository for the website can be found here: https://gitlab.com/ciis-capstone-project/winter-2022-2023/team-08/mimical-website
+- therapists are able to login
+- middleware for protected routing is implemented
+- added database to the project
+- patients are displayed exclusively to the associated therapist
+- patient add dummy
+- new express fetches and calls

 - 2022-12-02 -- 0.0.2

   - the repository for the website can be found here: https://gitlab.com/ciis-capstone-project/winter-2022-2023/team-08/mimical-website